trampgeek/moodle-qtype_coderunner/README.md

 defines a programming language, a couple of templates (see the next section), a preferred sandbox (normally left blank so that the best one available can be used) and a preferred grader.
-The latter is also normally blank as the default so-called
+The latter is also normally blank as the default
-*BasicGrader* is the only one currently available - it just compares the actual program output with the expected output and requires an exact match for a pass, after trailing blank lines and trailing white space on lines has been removed.
-An alternative regular expression match could easily be added but I haven't felt the need for it yet - I prefer students to get answers exactly right, not roughly right.
+*EqualityGrader* is usually sufficient - it just compares the actual program output with the expected output and requires an exact match for a pass, after trailing blank lines and trailing white space on lines has been removed.
+An alternative regular expression grader, *RegexGrader*, is available as an alternative; it isn't used by any of the base question types but can easily be selected on a per-question basic using the customisation capabilities.
+See the next section.

-The current set of question types (each of which can be customised by editing its template, as explained in the next section) is as follows.
-All question types currently use the RunguardSandbox except for Python2 and all C questions, which use the LiuSandbox, if that's installed, or the RunguardSandbox otherwise.
+The current set of question types (each of which can be customised by editing its template and other parameters, as explained in the next section) is as follows.
+All question types currently use the RunguardSandbox except for C questions, which use the LiuSandbox, if that's installed, or the RunguardSandbox otherwise.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the sequence of tests.
-This type of question currently uses the RunguardSandbox.

  1. **python2**.
 Used for most Python2 questions.
 For each test case, the student code is run first, e followed by the sequence of tests.
 This question type